 Individuals Awards are given to outstanding students competing in the CaYPT.
 Individual Awards are independent of team ranking and are decided by jury nomination.

 The list of Individual Awards include:

 1. Outstanding Theory x1

 XIV.
 Individual Selection and Qualification for Team Canada

 Teams receiving medals can nominate all team members to participate in the individual selection round.
 Additional students can be nominated by request of the Jury.
-The nomination is submitted to the COC by team leaders and team-leading teachers.
+The nomination are submitted to the COC by team leaders and team leading teachers.